barsoom/sie/README.md

 ## Generating a SIE file

-To generate a SIE document you have to define a class that responds to the methods below.
+To generate a SIE document you define a class that responds to the methods below.
 Try it out!
 Copy and paste this example into a ruby file and run it.

 ```ruby
 require "date"